coreboot/libgfxinit/README.md

 It can query and set up most kinds of displays based on their EDID information.
 You can, however, also specify particular mode lines.

-*libgfxinit* is written in SPARK, an Ada subset with formal verifica- tion aspects.
+*libgfxinit* is written in SPARK, an Ada subset with formal verification aspects.
 Absence of runtime errors can be proved automatically with SPARK GPL 2016.

 Building on Linux